briangnj/balena_splunk/README.md

 On the Balena end, signup for a balena account [here][signup-page], set up a device, and have a look at the [Getting Started tutorial][gettingStarted-link].
 Once you are set up with balena, you will need to clone this repo locally.

 Follow these [steps][push-balena] to push the code to your fleet to enable the data collection.
+Make sure to change the Dockerfile.template file to match the architecture of the target device for the [build][balena-build].

 Once deployed, add the three OS environment variables below to enable the connection to Splunk:

 ```
 SPLUNK_HOST = IP address or hostname of remote Splunk host